-During the Lloyd's planning season for 2019, Lloyd's focused heavily on poor performing classes of business.
-This challenge from Lloyd's has led to a reduction in market capacity for certain lines of business.
-Following this action we have experienced a change in market dynamics where we have seen continued rate growth (across nearly all lines of business) and the ability for us to renegotiate the level of commissions that had increased significantly in previous years, alongside the reunderwriting activities at the syndicate and the exit of lines and relationships where we could not see a profitable future (eg, Hull, Onshore Energy, Singapore, China, Latin America) have had a positive impact on the syndicates expected performance.
-We expect the improving market conditions to continue throughout 2020
+During the Lloyd's planning season for 2019, Lloyd's focused heavily on poorly performing classes of business.
+This challenge from Lloyd's led to a reduction in market capacity for certain lines of business.
+Following this action we have experienced a change in market dynamics where we have seen continued rate growth (across nearly all lines of business) and the ability for us to renegotiate the level of commissions that had increased significantly in previous years, alongside the re-underwriting activities at the Syndicate and the exit of lines and relationships where we could not see a profitable future (e.g. Hull, Onshore Energy, Singapore, China, Latin America).
+We also took the decision to strengthen our initial expense loss ratio on certain lines of business following the deterioration we experienced in 2019 on prior years.